Nutrition in Aging

 BACKGROUND/STATEMENT OF PROBLEM

-- Malnutrition: Any disorder of nutritional status, including disorders resulting from a deficiency of nutrient intake, impaired nutrient metabolism, or overnutrition
+- Malnutrition: Malnutrition is any disorder of nutritional status, including disorders resulting from a deficiency of nutrient intake, impaired nutrient metabolism, or overnutrition.

-B. Etiology and/or epidemiology: Older adults are at risk for undernutrition because of dietary, economic, psychosocial, and physiological factors (DiMaria-Ghalili & Amella, 2005).
+- Older adults are at risk for undernutrition due to dietary, economic, psychosocial, and physiological factors (DiMaria-Ghalili & Amella, 2005).

 - Limited income may cause restriction in the number of meals eaten per day or dietary quality of meals eaten (Samuel et al., 2012).

-- Change in taste (from medications, nutrient deficiencies, or taste bud atrophy) can also alter nutritional status (DiMaria-Ghalili & Amella, 2005)
+- Physiological changes such as changes in taste (from medications, nutrient deficiencies, or taste bud atrophy) can also alter nutritional status (DiMaria-Ghalili & Amella, 2005).

 PARAMETERS OF ASSESSMENT